resource-disaggregation/blk-switch/README.md

 ### Host configuration
-(See step 4 if you want to skip steps 2--3.
+(Go to step 4 if you want to skip steps 2--3.
 You still need to run step 1.)

 1. Install NVMe utility (nvme-cli):